5t111111/fresh-session/README.md

 ```

 Please note that when retrieving values from the session, we are using the
-utility type `Jsonify` with type parameters.
+utility type `JsonCompatible` with type parameters.
 The session can only store
 serializable values, which is equivalent to values that can be serialized to
 JSON.
 Therefore, if the value stored in the session is a primitive like a
 string, it can be retrieved as is.
 However, if the value is an object or
-something similar, it is necessary to apply the `Jsonify` type to the type
+something similar, it is necessary to apply the `JsonCompatible` type to the
-parameter.
+type parameter.
 This ensures type-safe retrieval of values from the session.

 You can also set data to the session in a similar way: